Go Package

 Evaluate a Full Document #

-For complete CalcMark documents — with markdown, frontmatter, and multiple calc blocks — use the document-level API:
+For complete CalcMark documents — with Markdown, frontmatter, and multiple calc blocks — use the document-level API:

 import (